Events and Celebrations

 Temple Sinai offers many opportunities to gather and socialize.
 We have community dinners before Shabbat several times a year.
 The Oneg Shabbat (“Joy of Shabbat”), after the service, is a good way to meet old and new friends; it occasionally features a presentation or discussion.

 Temple Sinai also hosts receptions for celebrations such as members’ Bar/Bat Mitzvah.
 We have special celebrations or observances for most Jewish holidays–the traditional Passover Seder, a Tu B’Shevat seder, Purim and Chanukah plays written by our members, and an outdoor sukkah.
 We had an Open House to let visitors and prospective members learn about Temple Sinai and our Religious School, and we had a memorable 60th Anniversary party.
-The congregation gathers for fund-raisers events that feature music, or a gala social event, as scheduled for 2017, and our Congregational meeting to elect officers and review business features a special Brotherhood brunch.
+The congregation gathers for fund-raisers events that feature music, or a gala social event, and our Congregational meeting to elect officers and review business features a special Brotherhood brunch.

 Sisterhood schedules excursions and a bimonthly Rosh Chodesh observance.